Dramamine chewable tabletsPronunciation

 - Safe use and instructions for use in CHILDREN differs according to the brand used.
 Talk to your doctor or pharmacist if you have any questions about the brand you are using.

-- Use of Dramamine chewable tablets is not recommended in CHILDREN younger than 2 years of age without first talking with the child's doctor.
+- Use of Dramamine chewable tablets are not recommended in CHILDREN younger than 2 years of age without first talking with the child's doctor.
 Safety and effectiveness in this age group have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, discuss with your doctor the benefits and risks of using Dramamine chewable tablets during pregnancy.
-Dramamine chewable tablets is excreted in breast milk.
+Dramamine chewable tablets are excreted in breast milk.
 Do not breast-feed while taking Dramamine chewable tablets.